-There may only be six countries playing in the 2018 Six Nations rugby tournament, but the matches are played at 7 different stadiums.
-Corporate hospitality is available at all of them, but which one would you choose?
+With six countries playing in the 2023 Six Nations rugby tournament, 6 different stadiums are available, and corporate hospitality is incredible at all of them, but which one would you choose?

-Located in the west end of Edinburgh, Murrayfield is an all seated stadium that can accommodate over 67,000 people.
-As the largest stadium in Scotland it is home to the Scottish Rugby Union.
+Located in the west end of Edinburgh, Murrayfield is an all-seated stadium that can accommodate over 67,000 people.
+The largest stadium in Scotland, itss home to the Scottish Rugby Union.
 Although mainly a rugby stadium, sometimes football is played there, and it also hosts the occasional music concert.

 As the fourth largest stadium in Europe, Twickenham has a capacity of 82,000.
 It is sometimes referred to as the home of Rugby Union, but in the past has also hosted American Football and music concerts.
 Apart from the Six Nations tournament, Twickenham is the venue for several other national and international games.

 Originally built to host the 1999 Rugby World Cup, this stadium is located in Cardiff.
-While Wembley Stadium was being rebuilt, it hosted several high profile football matches.
-This all seater stadium has the capacity for over 74,000 supporters and has a retractable roof, only the second of its kind in Europe.
+While Wembley Stadium was being rebuilt, it hosted several high-profile football matches.
+This all-seater stadium has the capacity for over 74,000 supporters and has a retractable roof.

-If you are interested in corporate hospitality for the 2018 Six Nations, you have a choice of watching matches in the UK or abroad.
+If you are interested in corporate hospitality for the 2023 Six Nations, you have a choice of watching matches in the UK or abroad.
 For as much information as you need, call us at DTB Sports and Events.
-We will provide you with expert advice without obligation, so that you can decide where you would like to host your rugby fan clients.
+We will provide you with expert advice without obligation so that you can decide where you would like to host your rugby fan clients.

 Return to DTB Blog